CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 Script to convert raw data to pulse compressed data in netcdf format.

 The script reads the raw data for each test data at `ACOUSTIC/EK80/EK80_RAWDATA`, extract metadata from the raw files using ektools, and run the KoronaModule to convert to pulsecompressed data.
-The output is saved to `ACOUSTIC/GRIDDED` as net cdf files.
-A figure is generated from the netcdf file and placed in the same folder.
-When multiple ping groups are present in the data, a separate folder is generated for each ping group.
+The output is saved to `ACOUSTIC/GRIDDED/pc_{i}` as net cdf files corresponding to the raw files, where {i} is the ping group number.
+When multiple ping groups are present in the data, {i} denotes the ping group, otherwise i=1.
+A figure is generated from the netcdf file and placed in the same folder. .

 ### raw2tracks.py - Tracking using Korona

 The script reads the raw data for each test data set at `ACOUSTIC/EK80/EK80_RAWDATA`, the output is stored under `ACOUSTIC/LSSS/KORONA`.

-### LSSS Manual tracking

-TODO: Read results and merge with the Korona tracking results.
-Store in Netcdf.
-Where to store the code for reading?

-### Image based tracking
+### raw2tracks_im.py - Tracking using image based methods

 Use Ingrids code to track samples belonging to same target across channels.

-TODO: Write annotation data set for single targets, similar to annotation data.
+TODO: The script reads the pulse compressed data for each test data set at `ACOUSTIC/GRIDDED/pc_{i}`, run the tracking code and stores the output under `ACOUSTIC/GRIDDED/pc_{i}/tracks.csv`.

+The tracking code can be found here: https://github.com/CRIMAC-WP4-Machine-learning/CRIMAC-fm-sed

+Frå Ingrid:

+Vedlagt er et eksempel på hvordan jeg ser for meg at output fra tracking-algoritmen kan skrives, basert på tidligere diskusjoner.
+En kort beskrivelse av innholdet finnes i README her: https://github.com/CRIMAC-WP4-Machine-learning/CRIMAC-fm-sed : Single Echo Detection algorithm on multi channel frequency modulated echosounder data (github.com).

+Jeg har også pushet eksempelkode for hvordan csv-fila kan plottes sammen med data: https://github.com/CRIMAC-WP4-Machine-learning/CRIMAC-fm-sed/scripts/visualization/visualize_track_csv.py at main.
+Koden skal produsere det vedlagte bildet.

+Si gjerne ifra hvis det er noe dere ønsker å endre på i output-formatet.
+Fila inneholder ikke gode tracks – det er mye rom for forbedringer i algoritmen som produserte dette.

 ### pc2tsf - Estimate TS(f)

-Based on the pulsecompresse data and the track definitions, estiamte TS(f) per target across all channels.
+Based on the pulsecompressed data and the track definitions, estimate TS(f) per target across all channels.

+The tracking code can be found here: ?

+TODO: The script reads the pulse compressed data and track definitions for each test data set at `ACOUSTIC/GRIDDED/pc_{i}`, run the TS(f) estimation and store the output under `ACOUSTIC/GRIDDED/pc_{i}/??.??`.